Deepak-Kumar62/AutoType/README.md

 ## YouTube Tutorial

-For a step-by-step tutorial on how to create this project, check out our [Anurag Singh ProCodrr](https://www.youtube.com/watch?v=YCDeOT7DRnI&t=272s).
+For a step-by-step tutorial on how to create this project, check out [Anurag Singh ProCodrr ](https://www.youtube.com/watch?v=YCDeOT7DRnI&t=272s).

 ## Contributing